 Firefighter and father-of-two Joe Potenza abused alcohol and drugs and reached a point of no return four years ago.
 It wasn’t until a friend helped him get back on track and along that road he found ‘Move to Heal’ at Ocean State CrossFit North.

 The gym, located in Smithfield, Rhode Island, has partnered with a program that provides resources for individuals dealing with substance abuse, depression, addiction, mental illness, among other things.
-Jen Jasper and Ray Fleser are co-owners of Ocean State CrossFit North and have seen the program flourish since its inception.
+Pat Downes, a long-time member of the gym and a mental health professional introduced the gym owners to the program.
+Jen Jasper, Ray Fleser, and David Ward-Smith are co-owners of Ocean State CrossFit North and have seen the program flourish since its inception.

 Some members, like Potenza, have taken advantage of the new program and while it’s anonymous he has chosen to share his story publicly in hopes of being able to help someone else going through a difficult time.